knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="updateactivityoccurrence"></a>
+<a name="updateactivityoccurrencestatus"></a>
-# **UpdateActivityOccurrence**
+# **UpdateActivityOccurrenceStatus**
-> void UpdateActivityOccurrence (long? activityOccurrenceId, string activityOccurrenceStatus)
+> void UpdateActivityOccurrenceStatus (long? activityOccurrenceId, ValueWrapperstring activityOccurrenceStatus)

-Updated the status of an activity occurrence
+Update the status of an activity occurrence

 If setting to 'FINISHED' reward will be run based on current metrics that have been recorded already.
-Aternatively, see results endpoint to finish and record all metrics at once.
+Alternatively, see results endpoint to finish and record all metrics at once.
+Can be called by non-host participants if non_host_status_control is true

 ### Example
 ```csharp